jeffreen0322/a1-personal-website-jeffreen0322/readme.txt

 - 1/1 Passes validation checks
 - 2/2 Embraces spirit of the assignment

-While I did not pass one error, specifically on my contact.html page, the error suggests I need a label to be resolved (given from AChecker), however it is clear enough and doesn't need to be resolved (from UI side).
+While I did not pass two errors, specifically on my contact.html page (view valid-accessibility-contact.jpg), the errors suggests I need to have an h1 tag before an h2, however I think this is negligible because it's of personal preference.
+Hence I did not resolve the error.
+The other error suggests a label to be resolved (given from AChecker), however it is clear enough and doesn't need to be resolved (from UI side).

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?